 1971: Dr. John released his fourth studio album, The Sun Moon & Herbs.
 Originally intended to be a three-album set, it was ultimately cut down to a single disc.
 Contributors to the LP include Eric Clapton, Graham Bond, Bobby Keys, Mick Jagger, Doris Troy, and Bobby Whitlock.

-1973: The Rolling Stones released their eleventh British and thirteenth American LP, Goats Head Soup.
-The album made it to top the top of both the UK and US charts and was the group’s second album recorded outside the UK as tax exiles.
+1973: The Rolling Stones released their eleventh British and thirteenth American album, Goats Head Soup.
+It made it to top the top of both the UK and US charts and was the group’s second album recorded outside the UK as tax exiles.

 1978: Cheap Trick debuted on the US pop singles charts with “Surrender,” the first single from their third studio album, Heaven Tonight.